Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 - To investigate temporal stability of social axioms (generalized social beliefs)
 - To test the prospective effects of social axioms on students' flourishing
-- To examine the mediating effect of perceived sense of belonging on the above relationship
+- To examine the mediating effect of school belonging on the above relationship

 ---